JuliaInterop/Clang.jl/README.md

 Most libclang functions pass and return small structs by value.
-As Julia does not (yet) have full struct support, the current CIndex.jl implementation includes a C++ wrapper. clang functions are wrapped by a C++ function that memcpys data to/from a Julia-owned memory array (passed by pointer)
+As Julia does not (yet) have full struct support, the current Clang.jl implementation includes a C++ wrapper. clang functions are wrapped by a C++ function that memcpys data to/from a Julia-owned memory array (passed by pointer)

-see src/cindex_base.jl and deps/src/wrapcindex.h for generated wrappers.
+see src/cindex_base.jl and deps/src/wrapclang.h for generated wrappers.

 Some functions are manually wrapped for convenience and ease of implementation, or to provide a more Julia-friendly API.

-see src/CIndex.jl and deps/src/wrapcindex.cpp
+see src/Clang.jl and deps/src/wrapclang.cpp

 ### License

-CIndex.jl is licensed under the MIT license.
+Clang.jl is licensed under the MIT license.